Stimulus Package Update: Is Time Running Out On A Possible Second Stimulus Check?

 >>READ: Market Strategist Warns ‘Pain Felt On Main Street Quite Distinct From What’s Reflected In Stock Market’

 The Senate, which would have to vote on a second stimulus package, has its own ideas on how to boost the economy.
-It is scheduled to vote this week on its own much more limited bill.
-According to Senate Majority Leader Mitch McConnell, the Republican-crafted coronavirus relief proposal includes additional unemployment benefits, an extension of the Paycheck Protection Program, financial aid to schools and more funding for testing and tracing.
-The $500 billion does not include another round of stimulus checks.
+It is scheduled to vote today on a $500 billion extension of the Paycheck Protection Program, which loans money to businesses to help them keep employees during the continuing pandemic.
+The Senate will vote tomorrow on the same “skinny” bill it put forth last month, which includes includes additional unemployment benefits, financial aid to schools and more funding for vaccines.
+Neither bill includes another round of stimulus checks.

 The considerable distance between what the Senate is proposing and what the House and the White House are negotiating makes a second stimulus that much more unlikely.
 McConnell promised over the weekend that the Senate would “consider” whatever deal they may reach.